justeattakeaway/pie/apps/pie-docs/src/foundations/spacing/tokens/global.md

 ## The importance of sticking to the space scale

 Sticking to the space scale is key to every great design.
-Spatial systems, grids and layouts help us keep a consistent rhythm in our designs, promotes easier decision making and helps our products look visual aligned.
+Spatial systems, grids and layouts help us keep a consistent rhythm in our designs, promotes easier decision making and helps our products look visually aligned.